Skip to content

 -- Create metrics-demo.sloth

-collect_metrics = {
+local collect_metrics = task("collect_metrics")

-description = "Collect system and custom metrics",
+:description("Collect system and custom metrics")

 log.info("๐Ÿ“Š Collecting system metrics...")